Start a new page.

 page for the main page with content

 These are just recommendations.
-However, especially the name 'page' for the content bearing page is very common.
+However, especially the name ‘page’ for the content bearing page is very common and most documentation will imply that your main page object is called ‘page’.

 If a top-level object is not a PAGE object it could be used as a temporary repository for setup.
 In this case you should use the “temp” or “styles” objects.